Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Classification of Fermionic Symmetry Enriched Topological Phases

-We first assume that Eq.~\eqref{eq:general-group} is true and use general properties of condensation (reviewed in Appendix~\ref{app:condensation}) to show that this stacking relation is a group operation on the equivalence classes of FSPT theories with fixed $\central$.
+We first assume that Eq.~\eqref{eq:general-group} is true and use general properties of condensation (reviewed in Appendix~\ref{app:condensation}) to show that fermionic stacking is a group operation on the equivalence classes of FSPT theories with fixed $\central$.
 For this, we need to show that the operation maps FSPT theories back to FSPT theories, that the operation is associative, that there is an identity element, and that each element has an inverse.
-Associativity of stacking follows from the fact that there is a unique way to identify physical fermions when multiple theories are stacked, as discussed in Sec.~\ref{sec:stacking}; we relegate the more technical details of this to Appendix~\ref{app:associativity}.
+Associativity of fermionic stacking follows from the fact that there is a unique way to identify physical fermions when multiple theories are stacked, as discussed in Sec.~\ref{sec:stacking}; we relegate the more technical details of this to Appendix~\ref{app:associativity}.
 By definition, stacking is also commutative.
+Since $\ifo^{(0)} \underset{}{\ftimes} \ifo^{(0)} = \ifo^{(0)} $, we are guaranteed that $[\xdot', \mathsf{p}', \maj']_{\central}\underset{\mathcal{G}^{\eff}}{\ftimes}[\xdot'', \mathsf{p}'', \maj'']_{\central}$ is also a FSPT, and therefore the stacked theory can be written as a torsor functor applied to one of the FSPT base theories.
+Before explicitly computing the torsor functor in several cases in the subsequent subsections, we show that Eq.~\eqref{eq:general-group} satisfies all the necessary conditions for the stacked theory.

-We now check that stacking two FSPT theories yields an FSPT theory by verifying that the right hand side of Eq.~\eqref{eq:general-group} satisfies the conditions of FSPT triples.
+First, we show that the triples of cochains on the right hand side of Eq.~\eqref{eq:general-group} satisfy the conditions of FSPT triples when the triples of cochains on the left hand side do.
 Eq.~\eqref{constraint_pi} is immediate, since $\cbd (\pi' + \pi'') = \cbd \pi' + \cbd \pi'' =0$.
 Eq.~\eqref{constraint_p} is shown by

 which uses the fact that $\cbd (\pi' \cup \pi'') =0$.
-For Eq.~\eqref{constraint_X}, we must impose a consistency condition on the $3$-cochain $\ydot$.
+Eq.~\eqref{constraint_X}, imposes a consistency condition on the $3$-cochain $\ydot$.
 As with $\Xdot$, we define both an additive and multiplicative version of $\ydot$, related by

 Then, Eq.~\eqref{constraint_X} implies that $\cbd \ydot = \cbd \xdot - \cbd \xdot' - \cbd \xdot''$, which is equivalent to requiring that $\Ydot$ satisfy